Basic course information

 Language, Communication and Information

-• Lectures in Danish are available as online podcasts available via this link (recorded in Spring 2015).
-From Fall 2024, the course adopted Python as the tool instead of R. Lectures in English are available as online podcasts available via this link (recorded in Spring 2017).
-From Fall 2024, the course adopted Python as the tool instead of R.
+- Lectures in Danish are available as online podcasts available via this link (recorded in Spring 2015), while lectures in English are available as online podcasts available via this link (recorded in Spring 2017).
+Notice that R is used in the recorded lectures, but starting from Fall 2024, the course uses Python instead of R.